Self-Awareness

 • Let gravity act on you naturally.

-• Focus on breathing and its many small elements until you’ve fully recognized and accepted it.
+• Focus on the many small elements of breathing until you’ve fully recognized and accepted them.

 • Slow your breathing to increase oxygenation and relaxation.